WhiteboxHub/Classroom--Deployment-docker_codebase/Docker_file/UI_Dockerfile.md

 # Copy the rest of the application code to the working directory
 COPY . .

-# Always build the Next.js app to ensure the .next directory exists
+# Build the Next.js app
 RUN npm run build || { echo 'Build failed'; exit 1; }

-# Set environment variable to control which .env file to use
+# Copy the .env file into the container
 COPY .env .env

-# Expose port 3000 to the outside world
+# Expose port 3000
 EXPOSE 3000

 # Start the Next.js application